WDI-SEA/sei-tic-tac-toe/README.md

 We will be making a Tic Tac Toe game using all of these concepts.

-## Getting Started

-* Before you even start working with JavaScript, construct the gameboard.
-The gameboard page should include the 3x3 grid (of divs), and at minimum a reset button.
-Using `id` and/or `class` on clickable elements will help you wire this up in JavaScript afterwards.
-* The JavaScript portion will be next
-  * Select elements and attach functions via event listeners
-  * You will also need a variable to keep track of moves.
-This will be used to indicate whether or not to draw an `X` or an `O`

 ## Requirements

 * A user should be able to click on different squares to make a move.
 * Every click will alternate between marking an `X` and `O`
 * Upon marking of an individual cell, use JavaScript to add an `X` or `O` to the cell, according to whose turn it is.